MaksumRifai/360vr/README.md

 ## Download
 Use green button above and click "Download Zip" or simply click [here](https://github.com/MaksumRifai/360vr/archive/master.zip)
 ## Customizing
 In case you want to use your own models, simply replace the [.obj .mtl .png](https://en.m.wikipedia.org/wiki/Wavefront_.obj_file) files with yours.
-Don't forget to export your MagicaVoxel or Blender project with right format.
+Don't forget to export your MagicaVoxel or Blender project properly.

 For better and faster development you can use [Spck Code/Git Editor](http://play.google.com/store/apps/details?id=io.spck) for Android, I mainly use this Way.